Arcadia Recovery Bureau Phone Harassment?

 • Being ignorant of your rights: Being a debtor does not mean that you do not have rights.
 There are laws that protect your interests like the FDCPA.
 Knowing them will greatly improve your levels of confidence when dealing with a debt collector.

 Arcadia Recovery Bureau is a third-party debt collector located in Reading, Pennsylvania.
+Arcadia Recovery Bureau operates satellite offices in Columbus, OH, and San Jose, CA, highlighting its national reach.
 ARB has been a party to a Federal Court case over 45 times.
-They have been accused of violating consumer’s rights and illegal and harassing communication tactics to attempt to coerce a payment from the harassed consumer.
+They have been accused of violating consumers’ rights and using illegal and harassing communication tactics to attempt to coerce a payment from the harassed consumer.
+For more information about them visit their Better Business Bureau.

 Address: 645 Penn Street